-There are few things scarier for new parents than the threat of SIDS, the sudden and unexplained death of an infant before his first birthday.
-The risk of SIDS generally lessens as the baby grows past the peak risk period of 0–6 months.
-But the idea of a baby dying suddenly in his sleep and with no known cause is chilling.
+There are few things scarier for new parents than the threat of sudden infant death syndrome (SIDS), the sudden and unexplained death of an infant before his first birthday in which the immediate cause is not obvious.
+The risk of SIDS generally lessens as babies grow past the peak risk period of 0–6 months.

-For decades, researchers have been working to identify factors which increase babies’ SIDS risk, and conversely, those that lower the risk.
+For decades, researchers have been working to identify factors that increase and decrease the risk of SIDS.
 Many, including the American Academy of Pediatrics (AAP), recognize breastfeeding as one of the factors that lowers the risk of SIDS.
 A 2017 study found that exclusive breastfeeding for the first 2 months of life helped reduce the risk of SIDS by 50 percent.

-It's important to note that the relationship between breastfeeding and SIDS is dose dependent, meaning, the more a baby breastfeeds, the greater the protection against SIDS.
-Therefore, the AAP encourages mothers to breastfeed as much as possible, for as long as they can, to realize the most benefit in the reduction of SIDS risk.
+It's important to note that the relationship between breastfeeding and SIDS is dose dependent, meaning the more a baby breastfeeds, the greater the protection against SIDS.
+Therefore, the AAP encourages mothers to breastfeed as much as possible, for as long as they can to help reduce their baby's risk.

 Reducing the risk of SIDS by breastfeeding